2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 The average amount in student loans that public health majors at UARK take out while working on their Bachelor's Degree is $22,640.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $220.

-University of Alabama at Birmingham ranked #14 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Birmingham, UAB is a public college with a very large student population.
+University of Alabama at Birmingham came in at #14 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the city of Birmingham, UAB is a public school with a fairly large student population.

 About 85% of the students majoring in public health at the school are women while 15% are male.